 If you have an aspiring scientist or two at home, consider conducting this little kitchen experiment.
 You can create your own "living painting" using just milk and food coloring.
 Little ones will love watching the colors swirl and mix like magic right before their eyes.
 For more careful crafters, try pressing a blank sheet of paper to the painted milk to capture the design.

-Pro tip: higher fat milk is the best base for maximum swirling and color movement.
+Pro tip: Higher fat milk is the best base for maximum swirling and color movement.

 03 of 19

 Soak a pile of pom poms in a plastic storage bin, then freeze overnight.
-Break out the bin and place on top of towel for exploratory playtime.
+Break out the bin and place on top of a towel for exploratory playtime.
 As the ice melts, more pom poms are loosened for wet, squishy fun that stays dynamic and interesting.
 Don’t forget the towel; things get wet and messy quickly with this activity.

-Pro tip: give kids paint brushes, wooden spoons, or plastic sand shovels to manipulate the slush and pom poms without freezing their fingers.
+Pro tip: Give kids paint brushes, wooden spoons, or plastic sand shovels to manipulate the slush and pom-poms without freezing their fingers.

 04 of 19